About Blue Marine Foundation (BLUE)

 Job searching

-Ask BLUE a question about ocean careers.
+Ask Blue Marine a question about ocean careers.

 There are a huge range of ocean career paths, no matter your background, age or experience.
 Ocean science and conservation impacts every one of us, so here at Blue Marine we are developing an inclusive and representative internship programme – coming soon!